dont-copy-my-skins/READ-ME/readme.md

 - you're ableist, racist, transphobic, homophobic, against neopronouns, zoophile, pedophile/map,
 - You go by the names clay, mocha, arcade, or wyvern
 - refuse to respect triggers, boundaries, pronouns, or tone indicators
-- -You are or support @FUNK1NGEND3R on Twitter
+- You are or support @FUNK1NGEND3R on Twitter
 - you ship alonetraveler x selozar, unpredictableday x unstableday, radiant_day x unstableday
 - You're dreamsexual or systemsexual
 - You are Shipful/Xenine/Joyous /supports or has ANY ties to them